-- (a) Notice of Funding Availability.
-After enactment of the annual appropriations act for the fiscal year, HUD will issue a NOFA in accordance with the requirements of 24 CFR part 4. - (b) Applications.
+(a) Notice of Funding Availability.
+After enactment of the annual appropriations act for the fiscal year, HUD will issue a NOFA in accordance with the requirements of 24 CFR part 4.

+(b) Applications.
 All applications to HUD, including applications for grant funds and requests for designation as a UFA or HPC, must be submitted at such time and in such manner as HUD may require, and contain such information as HUD determines necessary.
-At a minimum, an application for grant funds must contain a list of the projects for which it is applying for funds; a description of the projects; a list of the projects that will be carried out by subrecipients and the names of the subrecipients; a description of the subpopulations of homeless or at risk of homelessness to be served by projects; the number of units to be provided and/or the number of persons to be served by each project; a budget request by project; and reasonable assurances that the applicant, or the subrecipient, will own or have control of a site for the proposed project not later than the expiration of the 12-month period beginning upon notification of an award for grant assistance.
+At a minimum, an application for grant funds must contain a list of the projects for which it is applying for funds; a description of the projects; a list of the subpopulations of homeless or at risk of homelessness to be served by projects; the number of units to be provided and/or the number of persons to be served by each project; a budget request by project; and reasonable assurances that the applicant, or the subrecipient, will own or have control of a site for the proposed project not later than the expiration of the 12-month period beginning upon notification of an award for grant assistance'.

-578.21 Awarding funds.
+§ 578.21 Awarding funds.

-- (a) Selection.
-HUD will review applications in accordance with the guidelines and procedures provided in the NOFA and will award funds to recipients through a national competition based on selection criteria as defined in section 427 of the Act. - (b) Announcement of awards.
+(a) Selection.
+HUD will review applications in accordance with the guidelines and procedures provided in the NOFA and will award funds to recipients through a national competition based on selection criteria as defined in section 427 of the Act.

+(b) Announcement of awards.
 HUD will announce awards and notify selected applicants of any conditions imposed on awards.
-Conditions must be satisfied before HUD will execute a grant agreement with the applicant. - (c) Satisfying conditions.
+Conditions must be satisfied before HUD will execute a grant agreement with the applicant.

+(c) Satisfying conditions.
 HUD will withdraw an award if the applicant does not satisfy all conditions imposed on it.
 Correcting all issues and conditions attached to an award must be completed within the time frame established in the NOFA.
 Proof of site control, match, environmental review, and the documentation of financial feasibility must be completed within 12 months of the announcement of the award, or 24 months in the case of funds for acquisition, rehabilitation, or new construction.
 The 12-month deadline may be extended by HUD for up to 12 additional months upon a showing of compelling reasons for delay due to factors beyond the control of the recipient or subrecipient.

-578.23 Executing grant agreements.
+§ 578.23 Executing grant agreements.

-- (a) Deadline.
-No later than 45 days from the date when all conditions are satisfied, the recipient and HUD must execute the grant agreement. - (b) Grant agreements.
+(a) Deadline.
+No later than 45 days from the date when all conditions are satisfied, the recipient and HUD must execute the grant agreement.

+(b) Grant agreements.
 (1) Multiple applicants for one Continuum.
-If a Continuum designates more than one applicant for the geographic area, HUD will enter into a grant agreement with each designated applicant for which an award is announced.
+If a Continuum designates more than one applicant for the geographic area, HUD will enter into a grant agreement with each designated applicant for which an award is announced.(2) One applicant for a Continuum.
+If a Continuum designates only one applicant for the geographic area, after awarding funds, HUD may enter into a grant agreement with that applicant for new awards, if any, and one grant agreement for renewals, Continuum of Care planning, and UFA costs, if any.
+These two grants will cover the entire geographic area.
+A default by the recipient under one of those grant agreements will also be a default under the other.